Road to Hana, Maui

 So in case you plan to drive yourself, just take your time and make an entire day of this road trip.
 Stop at the scenic lookout points and take in all the views.
 Also, stop at some of the roadside stands that sell local foods, including really good banana breads and Hawaiian coffee.

-Just south of Hana Maui is another popular attraction, the Oheo Gulch, also known as the Seven Sacred Pools.
+Just south of Hana is another popular attraction, the Oheo Gulch, also known as the Seven Sacred Pools.
 The road continues as a dirt road, the Piilani Highway (Highway 31).

 Road to Hana Overview